Ligustrum vulgare Hedging

 Like other members of the privet family, wild privet is poisonous to livestock.

-It will perform well in any averagely fertile soil, even in dry or quite damp places, where it is better than green privet.
+It'll perform well in any averagely fertile soil, even in dry or quite damp places, where it's better than green privet.
 It's a natural choice for coastal hedging.

 Wild privet has an average growth rate of 20-40cm a year, and it's ideal for a rural site, whereas the evergreen Japanese privets are better suited to towns and cities.